timothyrenner/ProfanityPowerIndex/readme.md

 # Profanity Power Index

-This guide contains (or will shortly contain) the information required to produce the graphic and collect the data for the [Profanity Power Index](http://timothyrenner.github.io/profanitypowerindex).
+This guide contains the information required to produce the graphic and collect the data for the [Profanity Power Index](http://timothyrenner.github.io/profanitypowerindex).

 ## Quickstart